Architecture of an editor

 Editor fills in the central role of coordinator between the data model and the different components of the interface.
 The function calls are in black with black arrows.
 Notification messages are in italics with blue arrows.

-Model is the data model which also directly manages an Undo which is not on the diagram.
+Model is the data model which also directly manages an instance of Undo which is not on the diagram.
 A model notifies the messages modeSet, modelValueChanged and undoValueChanged.
 A model can go through a Delegate to read and write data.
 A delegate can for example write the data in JSON in a cookie, in the storage of the navigator or in a file or a BD through a HTTP server.

 View displays the result of editing the data.
 The editor updates the view as soon as the model changes.
 NOTE: The instance of View is optional.